nammlt/dsi321_2025/README.md

 This project was developed as part of the DSI321 coursework and is designed to fulfill all technical and reporting requirements outlined in the assessment criteria.

 ## Repository Structure
-DSI321/
-├── Dockerfile.cli              # Dockerfile for Prefect Worker and CLI customization ├── docker-compose.yml          # Docker Compose file for running services (Prefect, PostgreSQL, etc.)
-├── main.py                     # Main script for scraping news using Prefect flow (manual run version) ├── deploy.py                   # Show realtime data, visualize wordcloud and table of topic modeling on Streamlit ├── config_path.py              # Configuration file for paths and constants ├── requirements.txt            # Python dependencies required for the project ├── pyproject.toml              # Project configuration (for build systems like Poetry) ├── data/                       # Directory for storing collected data │   └── scrap_data.csv          # Collected news articles from Google News RSS └── README.md                   # Documentation file describing the project (this file)
+<pre><code>```text DSI321/ ├── Dockerfile.cli # Dockerfile for Prefect Worker and CLI customization ├── docker-compose.yml # Docker Compose file for running services (Prefect, PostgreSQL, etc.) ├── main.py # Main script for scraping news using Prefect flow (manual run version) ├── deploy.py # Show realtime data, visualize wordcloud and table of topic modeling on Streamlit ├── config_path.py # Configuration file for paths and constants ├── requirements.txt # Python dependencies required for the project ├── pyproject.toml # Project configuration (for build systems like Poetry) ├── data/ # Directory for storing collected data │ └── scrap_data.csv # Collected news articles from Google News RSS └── README.md # Documentation file describing the project (this file) ```</code></pre>

 ## Technologies Used